LR-DSC01643.jpg

 Golden monkey trekking

 Another activity of great interest in Volcanoes NP is to go trekking for golden monkeys (Cercopithecus mitis kandti, not to be confused with snub nosed golden monkeys) which are found solely in the East African mountains.
 These unusual and adorable monkeys live in large groups of up to ~100 and they seem to spend most of their time voraciously devouring leaves and vegetation.
 The trekking group was much larger for these monkeys than for the gorillas, but the monkeys did not seem distressed by having a large group of cameras and cell phones pointed at them.
 Occasionally they would leap from one tree or bush to another and I was fortunate to catch one in flight.
-This was much more difficult than catching the colobus monkeys in flight because it was less predictable.
+This was much more difficult than catching the colobus monkeys (see below) in flight because it was less predictable.

 Look out below!!